15 Long Island State Parks Worth a Visit

 7. Cold Spring Harbor State Park — Cold Spring Harbor

-Visitors can enjoy hiking, bird-watching, kayaking, snowshoeing, and cross-country skiing at this state park that offers beautiful views of Cold Spring Harbor.
+Visitors can enjoy hiking, bird-watching, kayaking, snowshoeing, and cross-country skiing at this state park, which offers beautiful views of Cold Spring Harbor.
 It also marks the north end of the Nassau-Suffolk Greenbelt Trail, which leads hikers to Bethpage State Park.

 RELATED: Best Beach Playgrounds on LI